Keenan-M-Stone/StoneGate/README.md

 # StoneGate: Quantum Architecture Monitoring & Control

 **Goals:**

 - [ ] Provide a working, well-structured skeleton codebase that implements subsystems for controlling quantum architecture:
   - [ ] Backend [`c++`]: diagnostics, results, reception, demo/simulator, state cache;
-  - [ ] Frontend [`vite/React`]: transmission and reception of instructions for backend determined from user interactions, diagnostics UI, display of apparatus components in an editable schematic.
+  - [ ] Frontend [`vite/React`]: transmission and reception of instructions for backend
+        determined from user interactions, diagnostics UI, display of apparatus components in an editable schematic.
   - [ ] Quantum Error Correction (QEC) API - utilize system state to better apply appropriate error corrections and interpret commands from script interface for executing quantum computations.
 - [ ] Code focuses on clarity, separation of concerns, testability, and places to plug real drivers / hardware SDKs / error-correction libraries.
-- [ ] Demonstrate to companies that I'm not a poser.
+- [ ] Demonstrate to companies that _"I can 'river-dance' with the best of 'them'."_

 ## Prerequisites